Business Associate Agreement

 4.1 Term

-This BAA shall be effective as of the Effective Date and shall remain in effect for the duration of the Underlying Agreement, unless sooner terminated as provided herein.
+This BAA shall be effective as of the date of execution and shall remain in effect for the duration of the Underlying Agreement, unless sooner terminated.

 4.2 Termination for Cause

-Either Party may terminate this BAA if it determines that the other Party has violated a material term of this BAA.
-The non-breaching Party shall provide the breaching Party with written notice of the breach and afford the breaching Party thirty (30) days to cure.
-If the breach is not cured within such period, the non-breaching Party may terminate this BAA and the Underlying Agreement.
+Either Party may terminate this BAA if it determines that the other Party has materially violated this BAA.
+The non-breaching Party shall provide written notice and afford the breaching Party thirty (30) days to cure.
+If the breach is not cured, the non-breaching Party may terminate this BAA and, in the case of an uncured breach by Business Associate that constitutes a material breach of HIPAA, the Underlying Agreement.

 4.3 Effect of Termination

-Upon termination of this BAA, Business Associate shall, at the direction of Covered Entity, return or destroy all PHI received from Covered Entity or created or received by Business Associate on behalf of Covered Entity.
+Upon termination, Business Associate shall, at the direction of Covered Entity, return or destroy all PHI received from Covered Entity or created or received by Business Associate on behalf of Covered Entity.
 If return or destruction is not feasible, Business Associate shall extend the protections of this BAA to such PHI and limit further use and disclosure to those purposes that make return or destruction infeasible.

 A reference in this BAA to a section in the HIPAA Rules means the section as in effect or as amended.

-The Parties agree to take such action as is necessary to amend this BAA from time to time as necessary for compliance with the requirements of the HIPAA Rules and any other applicable law.
+The Parties agree to take such action as necessary to amend this BAA from time to time as necessary for compliance with the HIPAA Rules and any other applicable law.

-The respective rights and obligations of Business Associate under Section 4.3 of this BAA shall survive the termination of this BAA.
+The respective rights and obligations of Business Associate under Sections 2.4, 2.5–2.8, 4.3, and 5 shall survive the termination of this BAA.

 Any ambiguity in this BAA shall be interpreted to permit compliance with the HIPAA Rules.

-This BAA shall be governed by and construed in accordance with the laws of the State of Florida, without regard to its conflict of laws principles, to the extent not preempted by federal law.
+This BAA shall be governed by the laws of the State of Florida, without regard to its conflict-of-laws principles, to the extent not preempted by federal law.